 With the LastPass extension, you’ll forget about your passwords altogether – LastPass will remember your logins and automatically fill them in for you when needed.

 LastPass offers apps for both Android and iOS.
-You can get them on Google Play and the Apple Store respectively.
-Both apps are easy-to-use, and designed to be as user friendly as possible.
+You can get them on Google Play and the Apple Store, respectively.
+Both apps are easy-to-use and designed to be as user-friendly as possible.
 Unfortunately, the Android client has seven trackers that you can’t opt-out of and which collect information about your online activities.

 After you get your mobile app, feel free to explore its settings: